We know that homes are already time-consuming to maintain, but it’s absolutely crucial that you change your air filters regularly.

 How Often to Change Air Filter?

-If you live alone, don’t suffer from allergies or have young children and pets, switching your screen every six months is generally enough.
+If you live alone, don’t suffer from allergies, or have young children and pets, aim to switch your screen every six months.
 Durability, however, depends on the type of filter you have.
-The better the quality, the more efficient it is at retaining dirt, and the longer it lasts.
+The better the quality, the more efficient it is at retaining dirt and the longer it lasts.

 Filter quality is based on the material used and MERV level — Minimum Efficiency Reporting Value (3).